rmldj/memory-llm-paper/README.md

 `memory.py` contains the key definitions and functions for setting up all the experiments.
 The files with names like `experiments1default.py` contain definitions of all queries necessary for performing a given experiment.
 The outputs of all experiments are saved in the directory `DIR` defined in `utils.py` (default `../results`).

-The experiments are ran on GPT-J writing e.g.
+The experiments are run on GPT-J writing e.g.
 ```
 python run_experiments.py experiments1default
 ```